rzrgames/webpack-js-bundle/README.md

 # webpack-js-bundle
-A boiler-plate project for compiling a js+css source to one bundle file.<br/>
+A boiler-plate project for compiling a js + css source code to one bundle file.<br/>
 The goal of this boiler-plate is to create a framework-less SPA with an injected JS code compiled from an entry-point with modules.

 **Usage**